dllliu/p00_ADS/README.md

  * Run  ```python __init__.py ``` and access the localhost
  * Login or Create Account
  * Create, Edit, or View Stories!
+ * There is a prexisting account that can be logged into:
+ * Username: ads, password: admin